kaihendry/sg/README.md

 * Uses rsync to copy things over, network tolerant, keep a SSH control socket open to make it faster
 * [c/](c/) for example cronjob scripts to get interesting data to plot
 * [g/](g/) for example graphing scripts to plot PNGs or Web graphics
+* By default stores only one year of data

 # Setting up "suckless graphing"